finos/legend-community-delta/README.md

 ### Transform strategy

-In addition to business expectations, leveraging Mapping object of legend also help us transform raw entities into their desired states and target tables.
-Note that relational transformations on legend only support direct mapping (no PURE operations or derived properties) and therefore enforced here as `.withColumnRenamed` operations.
+In addition to business expectations, leveraging `Mapping` object of legend also help us transform raw entities into their desired states and target tables.
+Note that relational transformations on legend only support direct mapping (no PURE operations or derived properties) and therefore easily enforced through `.withColumnRenamed` syntax.

 ```scala
 val transformations = legend.getMappingTransformations("databricks::mapping::employee_delta")